Code Signing for iOS Projects#

 Basic configuration of iOS projects#

-We assume you have a working iOS project configured to run on Semaphore.
-If you're new to Semaphore or not sure how to configure your iOS project, see the open source demo project and associated tutorial for an example.
+For this setup, we assume you have a working iOS project configured to run on Semaphore.
+If you're new to Semaphore or not sure how to configure your iOS project, see the open source demo project and associated tutorial.

 If you are new to code signing, we recommend you to visit the Code Signing Guide and read it.

-The Match tool has extensive documentation on how to configure and use it, which you can find at Fastlane Docs.
+The Match tool has extensive documentation on its use and configuration, which you can find at Fastlane Docs.

-- Your iOS project configured with Fastlane and Match.
+• Your iOS project must be configured with Fastlane and Match.

-- You have a separate private Git repository that stores code signing certificates and provisioning profiles.
+• You need to have a separate private Git repositories that store code signing certificates and provisioning profiles.

-- Your CI/CD project on Semaphore works with these two repositories.
+• Your CI/CD project on Semaphore must be connected to these two repositories.

 Setting up Fastlane Match#